 Our Philadelphia criminal lawyers often represent clients who are charged with less serious offenses who are extremely concerned about maintaining a clean criminal record.
 For example, we represent defendants who are facing charges for crimes like Driving Under the Influence ("DUI"), misdemeanors such as drug possession, and less serious felonies who may not necessarily be facing jail time but who would face serious collateral consequences from a criminal conviction.
 Because the collateral consequences of a criminal conviction can be so far-reaching, it is extremely important that if you are facing criminal charges, you retain a lawyer who can help you keep a clean record for work, licensing, immigration, or educational purposes.
-In many cases, if you have never been arrested before or have not been arrested for a long time, our criminal defense attorneys can help you in applying to pre-trial diversionary programs which will allow you to avoid a conviction and even have the record of the arrest expunged and destroyed.
+In many cases, if you have never been arrested before or have not been arrested for any serious crimes recently, our criminal defense attorneys can help you in applying to pre-trial diversionary programs which will allow you to avoid a conviction and even have the record of the arrest expunged and destroyed.

 Contact a Philadelphia, PA Criminal Defense Lawyer Today

 What is the ARD Program in Philadelphia, PA?